Analysis | The Senate is either unusually imbalanced or just as imbalanced as always

 A century ago, the divide was much wider.
 In 1900, the most populous state was New York, with about 7.3 million people.
 Pre-Las Vegas Nevada had a population of only about 42,000, meaning that each New York senator represented about 172 residents for every one represented by Nevada’s.

 That ratio is obviously inflated by how small Nevada was.
 Another way of looking at the difference between the largest and smallest states over time is to look at the median and average number of residents each senator represents.
-(The median value, you’ll recall, is the figure for which half of the states are higher and half lower.)
+(The median value, you’ll recall, is the figure for which half of the states is higher and which half is lower.)
 Given how much larger the largest states are than the smaller ones, the average number of people represented by a senator is higher than the median.
 And, in 2020, the difference between those two metrics topped 1 million for the first time.

 What does this mean?
 Well, think about it in terms of income.
-If we have ten people with a median income of $50,000 and an average income of $250,000, we know that one or two of those people make a lot more money than everyone else.
+If we have 10 people with a median income of $50,000 and an average income of $250,000, we know that one or two of those people make a lot more money than everyone else.
 If the difference between the two values continues to diverge, it shows that disparity is increasing.

 But we already knew this.
 We know that the population in the largest states is growing a lot faster than in smaller states, an acceleration that started about 100 years ago.

 These values let us think about the number of residents represented by each senator in another way.
-For example, we know that 17 states have residents-per-senator figures which are above the average, about a third of all of the states.
+For example, we know that 17 states have residents-per-senator figures that are above the average, about a third of all of the states.
 We know, too, that about 70 percent of the country lives in one of those states.
 About 84 percent of the country lives in one of the 25 states with a residents-per-senator figure that’s above the median.

 Are these unusual numbers?
 No, not really.
 Since 1920, the average percentage of states where the resident-per-senator figure is above the national average has been 34 percent, just as it is now.
 (That’s a deeply but unavoidably complicated sentence, for which I apologize.)
 The other two metrics about the country’s population are also squarely in line with the past 100 years.